KILTprotocol/nextjs-sporran-credential-login/README.md

 ### Verifier Setup

-You will need a DID and verification of the domain for so the users, can see the entity (website) are the same entity that controls an Internet domain, this is called the [well known domain linkage credential](https://identity.foundation/specs/did-configuration/).
+In order to use the web3 login, the service needs its own DID and provide a [well known domain linkage credential](https://identity.foundation/specs/did-configuration/).
+A well known domain linkage credential provides a credential for users to verify the domain belongs to the given service.
+Creating a way to share public keys with the application and user.

 You can create and attest your well known domain linkage credential or you can use the verification setup tool in the [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/tree/main/recipes)